What do Houses Look Like in Bolivia? A Full Overview & Details

 A rich people's home in Cochabamba, Bolivia

-A rich people’s home in Cochabamba, Bolivia.
+A wealthy individual’s home in Cochabamba, Bolivia.

-A) Homes in cold cities like La Paz and Oruro
+A) Homes in Cold Cities Like La Paz and Oruro

 Endless cubes of orange bricks with windows, in El Alto, Bolivia